 Place the bag within your layers of soft clothing or in bubble wrap to ensure that the bottle won’t break.

-What Else Should I Know About Bringing Cologne On a Plane?
+What Else You Should Know About Bringing Cologne On a Plane

 The above information is all you need to know about bringing cologne on a plane and having it safely arrive at your destination.